Markers

 Budget alcohol marker setsPracticing without spending too muchGood for learning pressure and color choicesColor consistency and comfort may vary

-Brush and chisel markersSoft areas plus larger sectionsVersatile for cozy coloring booksNeed a protection sheet because of bleed-through
+Brush and chisel markersRounded areas plus larger sectionsVersatile for cozy coloring booksNeed a protection sheet because of bleed-through

 Fine tip alcohol markersSmall detailsPrecise lines and tiny objectsLess comfortable for large smooth areas